Skip to main content

 In addition, it is important for clinicians to be aware of symptoms that overlap between PTSD and autism, so as not to conflate the two diagnoses.
 In the criteria below, all symptoms shared between PTSD and autism are italicized.

-Criterion B (one required): The traumatic event is persistently re-experienced, in the following way(s):
+One required; The traumatic event is persistently re-experienced, in the following way(s):

 1. Unwanted upsetting memories